 Why is ear wax a problem for some people?
 It is not known why but some people produce excessive amounts of ear wax and this accumulates in the ear canal and can cause several uncomfortable and sometimes painful symptoms.
 These include: Ear pain, ear infection, a feeling of fullness in the ear, itching, ear odour, discharge, hearing loss, itching, tinnitus.
 Wax removal can help in these cases.
 For people who wear hearing aids, ear wax can cause hearing aid to stop working or to make a whistling sound.

-Wet syringing?
+Wet irrigation?
 We will use the Earigator, an ear cleansing instrument that cleans your ear with water at a controlled temperature, pressure and flow rate.

 Microsuction?
 A special suction device is used to remove the earwax.
-We will wear and a special glasses giving us light and magnification.
+We will wear special glasses giving us light and magnification.